 7.1 ANNUAL LEAVE

-In a calendar year a cleric is entitled to a minimum of 6 weeks, which should include 6 Sundays.
+In a calendar year a cleric is entitled to 6 weeks, which should include 6 Sundays.
 This would normally include a week after Christmas and Easter.

 If a cleric holds a part-time post, they will receive a pro-rata entitlement.

 The days of annual leave may not include any of the Principal Feasts of the Church of England as set out in the Canons or Ash Wednesday or Good Friday.

 Days may be taken in lieu of the Bank Holiday entitlement in respect of Christmas Day and Good Friday.

 There is provision for the apportionment of annual leave in the first and final years of appointment.